aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 **The idea**

-This Sci. research presents an innovative method for experimental data acquisition and management of collected data in real-time and is compatible with any open environment.
+This Sci. research presents an innovative method for experimental data acquisition and management of collected data in real time and is compatible with any open environment.
 The proposed smart DAQ device prototype has the minimum hardware characteristics to handle data measurements collected from sensors locally connected to it, store it on a local CSV or SQLite database file, and finally connect and synchronize data measurements collected with a data repository hosted remotely on a Dataverse.

 These Smart DAQ devices are of type "Internet of Everything" (IoE) Smart Devices and are able to connect with each other using swarm intelligence.
 The main purpose is to increase data integrity and trustworthiness among DAQ devices connected and on all experimental data collected during an experiment or research project.

 (...)

 **In everyday science at a laboratory these Smart DAQ devices are able to connect among each other, in a swarm-like manner, and when doing so, increase experimental data trustworthiness and authenticity in an experiment part of a research project or experimental campaign.** Setting up a Swarm network of smart DAQ devices not only increases the quality of research results, by tagging each individual piece of experimental data collected from each individual sensor, with a unique data fingerprint ID (hash) at the exact same moment of data collection, broadcast it to other nearby smart DAQ devices and finally do data upload to a repository where a new, additional data fingerprint is added to existing ones (generated locally).
-This way is maintained and guaranteed data collection integrity locally, from the laboratory, until the moment is received and stored in a data repository in a cloud server.
+This way is maintained and guarantees data collection integrity locally, from the laboratory, until the moment is received and stored in a data repository in a cloud server.

 (...)